deeplearning4j/deeplearning4j/spark-gpus.md

 ## Spark and DL4j

 Deeplearning4j also comes with built in spark integration for handling distributed training of neural nets across a cluster.
 We use data parallelism (explained below) to scale out training on multiple computers leveraging a GPU (or 4) on each node.
 We use spark for data access.
+We do this by training on spark rdd partitions (portions of the data stored across a cluster)

-A distributed file system allows us to move compute to the data rather than the other way around, allowing us to benefit from an easy to setup way of doing distributed training.
+A distributed file system combined with an easy interface allows us to move compute to the data rather than the other way around, allowing us to benefit from an easy to setup way of doing distributed training without having to do a lot of the harder work ourselves.

 ## Java & C++ Communication: Doesn't Java Slow Down CUDA?